magnefique-studios/javashop-otel/README.md

 # Java Instrumentation Shop

-### Learn how Splunk APM reduces Repair Times for development teams with Custom Tags
+### Learn how Splunk APM reduces Repair Times for development teams with Custom Tags.

 # Hands on Workshop Scenario